Mission:

 (a) there is (continuous) attention to the quality and employability of all volunteers;

-(b)The board uses the knowledge and experience of Connection Circle sustainably;
+(b)The board uses the knowledge and experience of Connection Centre sustainably;

 (c) The board is familiar with the laws and regulations surrounding sustainability;

-(d) Connection Circle dedicates time and attention to reflecting on its own performance and on the ambitions and training of volunteers and the board;
+(d) Connection Centre dedicates time and attention to reflecting on its own performance and on the ambitions and training of volunteers and the board;

 (e) Volunteers and the board are (continuously) focused on and working towards the ‘development’ of a sustainable planet (how do we limit the impact of our work on the planet?).